 - Virtue – Energy Water – Lemon & Lime

 - PowerBar – Recovery 2.0 – Raspberry Cooler

-I’ve tried some of the products before (PowerBar cola PowerGel shots used to be my ‘go to’ for marathon training), but there are other products that I’ve never heard of or seen in the shops.
+I’ve tried some of the products before (PowerBar cola PowerGel shots used to be my ‘go to’ for marathon training).
+There are other products that I’ve never heard of or seen in the shops.

-The items arrived in a lovely package, so it was really exciting to open it up, and it would make a great gift for a friend who has just signed up to train for a longer distance race, such as a half or full marathon.
-The only slight disappointment for me was that the Stroopwafel is Caramel Coffee flavoured – I love similar products, but cannot stand coffee, so I’ll have to get Stu to be the product tester for that item!
+The items arrived in a lovely package, so it was really exciting to open it up.
+It would make a great gift for a friend who has just signed up to train for a longer distance race, such as a half or full marathon.
+The only slight disappointment for me was that the Stroopwafel is Caramel Coffee flavoured.
+I love similar products, but cannot stand coffee, so I’ll have to get Stu to be the product tester for that item!